mindspore-ai/mindspore/CONTRIBUTING.md

     git checkout -b {new_branch_name} origin/master
     ```

+    Taking the master branch as an example, MindSpore may create version branches and downstream development branches as needed, please fix bugs upstream first.
     Then you can change the code arbitrarily.

 - Push the code to the remote repository